This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 It is at this stage unclear what the end product of this consultation could be, but even if it is only a policy paper, it could prove highly influential on future regulation in the EU and beyond.

 What we can tell is that the increasing interest in the sector will bring in the antitrust foreground companies engaged in these nascent technologies and at the same time could ultimately impact heavily on their future development.
-This could be particularly relevant for companies active, for instance, in the gaming sector – a sector that has not been a direct focus of the DMA but which has been closely tied to the development of virtual worlds.
+This could be particularly relevant for companies active, for instance, in the games sector – a sector that has not been a direct focus of the DMA but which has been closely tied to the development of virtual worlds.

 Linklaters will be preparing a response to the call for information and will publish more detail in the coming months.